open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 # Metrics SDK

-Note: This document assumes you are familiar with the (Metrics API)[api.md] specification.
+Note: This document assumes you are familiar with the [Metrics API](api.md) specification.
 Note that the examples below are copied from the current OpenTelemetry-Go SDK:

 TODO: TOC